projectacrn/acrn-hypervisor/doc/developer-guides/modularity.rst

   virtualization.
 The vCPU loop module in this component handles VM exit events by calling the proper handler in the other components.
 Hypercalls are implemented as a special type of VM exit event.
-This component is also able to inject upcall interrupts to SOS.
+This component is also able to inject upcall interrupts to the Service VM.
 * **Device Emulation** This component implements devices that are emulated in the hypervisor itself, such as the virtual programmable interrupt controllers including vPIC, vLAPIC and vIOAPIC.
 * **Passthru Management** This component manages devices that are passed-through to specific VMs.
-* **Extended Device Emulation** This component implements an I/O request mechanism that allow the hypervisor to forward I/O accesses from UOSes to SOS for emulation.
+* **Extended Device Emulation** This component implements an I/O request mechanism that allow the hypervisor to forward I/O accesses from a User VM to the Service VM. for emulation.
 * **VM Management** This component manages the creation, deletion and other lifecycle operations of VMs.
-* **Hypervisor Initialization** This component invokes the initialization subroutines in the other components to bring up the hypervisor and start up SOS in sharing mode or all the VMs in partitioning mode.
+* **Hypervisor Initialization** This component invokes the initialization subroutines in the other components to bring up the hypervisor and start up Service VM in sharing mode or all the VMs in partitioning mode.

 ACRN hypervisor adopts a layered design where higher layers can invoke the interfaces of lower layers but not vice versa.
 The only exception is the